Christina Mitas

-Christina Maria Mitas is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
-She represented the riding of Scarborough Centre as a member of the Progressive Conservative Party of Ontario.
+Christina Maria Mitas is a Canadian politician and political organizer who has served as the president of Conservative Party of Canada since 2026.
+She previously represented the riding of Scarborough Centre as a member of the Progressive Conservative Party of Ontario in the Legislative Assembly of Ontario, elected in the 2018 provincial election.

 Before politics, Mitas worked as a teacher abroad and was President of the Ontario Institute for Studies in Education Alumni Association.

-As an MPP Mitas served on the Legislative Assembly Standing Committees on Estimates, Public Accounts, and the Legislative Assembly.
-As part of a province-wide effort, Education Minister Stephen Lecce also named MPP Mitas as his advisor on strategies to fight bullying - in the role Mitas was tasked with speaking with students, parents, teachers and experts.
+As an MPP, Mitas served on the Legislative Assembly Standing Committees on Estimates, Public Accounts, and the Legislative Assembly.
+As part of a province-wide effort, Education Minister Stephen Lecce also named MPP Mitas as his advisor on strategies to fight bullying – in the role Mitas was tasked with speaking with students, parents, teachers and experts.

-Mitas received attention for the introduction of Bill 39, the Change of Name Amendment Act, which, if passed, would ban people on Ontario’s sex offender registry from changing their names.
+Mitas received attention for the introduction of Bill 39, the Change of Name Amendment Act, which, if passed, would ban people on Ontario's sex offender registry from changing their names.

 In May 2019, Mitas participated in a pro-life rally at Queen's Park hosted by March for Life, where she made a stage appearance.

 In August 2021, Mitas was identified as one of only two Ontario PC MPPs to have not received COVID-19 vaccinations.
 She was able to avoid expulsion from the PC caucus by producing a medical exemption letter from a physician.
+She did not seek re-election in the 2022 provincial election.

-In September 2023, Mitas was elected as an Ontario representative to the Conservative Party of Canada National Council and was subsequently selected to be a Vice-President of the party.
+In September 2023, Mitas was elected as an Ontario representative to the Conservative Party of Canada National Council and was subsequently selected to be a vice-president of the party.
+She was then elected to president of the party in 2026, becoming the first woman to hold the position.